-- Enterprise Risk Management-Office of Risk and Strategic Management - Project Risk Management-Project Delivery - Information Technology Security-Information Technology - Emergency Risk Management-Maintenance and Operations - Safety Risk Management-Office of Health and Safety • - Transportation Asset Risk Management Office of Asset Management
+- Enterprise Risk Management-Office of Risk and Strategic Management - Project Risk Management-Project Delivery - Information Technology Security-Information Technology - Emergency Risk Management-Maintenance and Operations - Safety Risk Management-Office of Health and Safety - Transportation Asset Risk Management -Headquarters Asset Management

 Caltrans established the Office of Enterprise Risk Management in 2013 to perform biennial enterprise risk assessments and to consult with internal clients.
-As part of that work, Caltrans develops an Enterprise Risk Profile every two years using the International Standards Organization (ISO) 31000 Risk Management Standard23.
-Caltrans identifies the risks by district or program and evaluates the likelihood and impact of each risk.
-Caltrans most recently updated the Enterprise Risk Profile in 2015.
+As part of that work, Caltrans develops an Enterprise Risk Profile every two years using the Committee of Sponsoring Organization of the Treadway Commission (COSO) risk framework25.
+Caltrans identifies the risks by district or program and evaluates the likelihood, impact, and velocity of each risk.
+Caltrans most recently updated the Enterprise Risk Profile in 2021 for the biennially required State Leadership Accountability Act Report26.
 Caltrans also has management approaches for project delivery risks, information technology security risks, emergency risks, and safety risks.
 Caltrans' risk management approach is codified in handbooks, guidance, and tools.
 The Office of Enterprise Risk Management evaluates TAM risks as well as other Caltrans risk areas.
-The Office of Asset Management's primary function related to risk management is through development of the SHSMP and TAMP efforts.
+Asset Management's primary function related to risk management is through development of the SHSMP and TAMP efforts.